ragle/searchlight/README.md

 searchlight
 ===========
-A framework for creating simple applications that find [VIVO profiles](http://www.vivoweb.org) relevant to content in the user's browser.
+Node.js middleware for creating simple applications that find [VIVO profiles](http://www.vivoweb.org) relevant to content in the user's browser.

 ##Demo